Ports of Call

-Situated in the Hautes-Alpes near the Italian border, Serre-Chevalier is one of the biggest ski resorts in Europe, comprising thirteen villages, including Briançon, Saint-Chaffrey-Chantemerle, La Salle les Alpes, and Monêtier les Bains.
-Serre-Chevalier is also quite popular in the summer months for a variety of outdoor activities like hiking and mountain biking.
-The scenery is spectacular, and it's easy to see why Serre-Chevalier is one of the most popular ski resorts in France.
+Situated in the Hautes-Alpes, near the Italian border, Serre-Chevalier is one of the biggest ski resorts in Europe, comprising thirteen villages, including Briançon, Saint-Chaffrey-Chantemerle, La Salle les Alpes, and Monêtier les Bains.
+Serre-Chevalier is also beautiful and quite popular in the summer months, when travellers can enjoy a variety of outdoor activities like hiking and mountain biking.
+The scenery is spectacular, whatever the season, and it's easy to see why Serre-Chevalier is one of the most popular ski resorts in France.

 There isn't much in the way of shopping in Serre-Chevalier other than the usual tourist shops and ski equipment stores.
 There are supermarkets and basic amenities like a post office, bureau de change and ATMs available.

 There are roughly 100 restaurants to choose from in Serre-Chevalier, ranging from fine dining to pizza and burgers.

 Serre-Chevalier has a relaxed and low-key nightlife, with a number of bars and one or two discos in Villeneuve and Chantemerle.
 Like many ski resorts, there is a much livelier atmosphere in the winter ski season.